 South Shore real estate is some of the most expensive in South Dakota, although South Shore house values don't compare to the most expensive real estate in the U.S.

-When you are in South Shore, you'll notice that it is more blue-collar than most other communities in America.
-44.44% of South Shore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+South Shore is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Shore is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in South Shore who work in sales jobs (21.48%), maintenance occupations (16.30%), and food service (5.93%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, South Shore is worth considering.

-Being a small town, South Shore does not have a public transit system used by locals to get to and from work.
+South Shore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in South Shore in 2022 was $49,453, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $197,812 for a family of four.
 However, South Shore contains both very wealthy and poor people as well.